 We are pleased to announce that the Travel Grant for Tibetan and Himalayan scholars will run again next year.
 Two attendees enjoyed full support in 2023, and we are able to support even more in 2024.
 If you are a Tibetan or Himalayan scholar, please apply.
 If you are forming a panel, consider reaching out to Tibetan and Himalayan scholars who might join your panel and attend the AAR in San Diego with the assistance of the grant funds.
 The grant is administered by the Initiative for Tibetan, Himalayan, and Buddhist Studies in the American Academy, supported by the Khyentse Foundation.
 Applications for the travel grant will require acceptance to an AAR panel.
 More information will follow in January 2024.

 As a reminder, you do not need to be an AAR member to submit a proposal to the annual meeting; however, you do have to become a member to present at the annual meeting.

-We welcome proposals on any topic or theme related to Tibetan and Himalayan Religions for next year’s American Academy of Religion annual meeting in Boston.
-The presidential theme for 2020, suggested by our own José Cabezón, is “The AAR as a Scholarly Guild.”
-President Cabezón hopes that this theme will provide the Academy’s units with an opportunity to reflect on our own histories and aspirations as a professional society devoted to promoting the academic study of religion.
-Proposals do not need to relate to this theme but the AAR will be particularly interested in panels that address it.
+Proposals are welcome on any theme or topic related to Tibetan and Himalayan Religions Unit.
+The presidential theme for 2024, suggested by incoming president Jin Park, is "Violence, Non-Violence, and the Margin."
+Proposals do not need to relate to the presidential theme but the AAR will be particularly interested in panels that address it.